plone/documentation/develop/plone/images/templates.rst

     </dd>

-Then use the the following Javascript to boostrap the cycling
+Then use the the following JavaScript to boostrap the cycling

 .. code-block:: javascript